7 Steps for Creating a Personal Website in 2023

 - Wix comes with easy to use drag-and-drop building tools and a number of themes you can customize to look exactly how you want.
 This gives you more freedom, which is ideal when it comes to creating a personal website, so you can really make it your own.

 - Weebly If you want your work to speak for itself within a fuss-free template, this will be the website builder for you.
 You can build a simple, stylish site with Weebly’s drag-and-drop editor, however some people find the functionality here a little more limited.

 Examples of templates

 5 Add Your Website’s Content

 Now you can start creating your pages, writing content and making your website your own.

 Here are some tips for when you start adding content:

-- Add static content first: We’d recommend adding a homepage, an ‘about us’ page, and a ‘contact me’ page with details about yourself early on.
-Remember the homepage creates the first impression of your website, so it’s important to get this right.
+- Add static content first: We’d recommend adding a homepage, an ‘about us’ page, and a ‘contact me’ page with details about yourself early on – get these pages up and running before anything else.

 - Showcase the best of your work: Websites can serve as an online portfolio or display samples of work and link elsewhere.
 Add a selection of the projects that you’re most proud of!

 - Include testimonials: Boost your credibility by including quotes from people you’ve worked with.
 This works in a similar way to how we endorse one another on Linkedin, and it’s a great way to serve up social proof that your services are to be trusted.